Adam Sandler: 2014–present: Final theatrical films and switch to Netflix

-In December 2019, Sandler starred in the crime thriller drama Uncut Gems, directed by the Safdie brothers.
+In December 2019, Sandler starred in the crime thriller Uncut Gems, directed by the Safdie brothers.
 The movie and Sandler's acting received critical acclaim and many end-of-year awards from critics, who noted this role as a career best for Sandler, for which he earned the Independent Spirit Award for Best Male Lead.

 In January 2020, Netflix announced a new four-movie deal with Happy Madison Productions worth up to $275 million.
 Sandler starred in and wrote the 2020 Netflix film Hubie Halloween.
+In addition he voiced Leo the lizard in Netflix's animated coming-of-age musical Leo.

 Sandler produced and starred in the 2022 sports drama film Hustle, which received critical acclaim.
 His performance in the film was repeatedly singled out for praise and he received a nomination for a Screen Actors Guild Award.
+On March 19, 2023, Sandler was awarded the Kennedy Center's Mark Twain Prize for American Humor.
+Many of Sandler's friends and fellow performers, including Ben Stiller, Conan O'Brien, Dana Carvey, and Judd Apatow, spoke at the event.

+In 2024, Sandler starred in his second Netflix stand-up comedy special, Adam Sandler: Love You, which was directed by Josh Safdie.
+He also starred in the science fiction drama film Spaceman, an adaptation of the science fiction novel Spaceman of Bohemia (2017), directed by Johan Renck.

+Also in 2024, Sandler was named the People's Choice Icon at the 49th People's Choice Awards.
+In March 2024, Forbes announced that Sandler was the best-paid actor in Hollywood in 2023, earning $73 million.

 Public image

 Sandler has been referenced multiple times in various media, including in the TV shows The Simpsons, in the episode "Monty Can't Buy Me Love", in the Family Guy episode "Stew-Roids", and in the South Park episode "You're Getting Old".
 He was also referenced in the video game Half-Life: Opposing Force.
 The HBO series Animals episode "The Trial" features a mock court case to decide whether Sandler or Jim Carrey is a better comedian.

-In 2021, Vogue named Sandler the year's fashion icon for popularizing a "grocery-run look", characterized by oversized t-shirts, XXL pants, and Nike sneakers dubbed as "Adam Sandler style".
+In 2021, Vogue named Sandler the year's fashion icon for popularizing a "grocery-run look", characterized by oversized T-shirts, XXL pants, and Nike sneakers dubbed as "Adam Sandler style".
 Menswear brand Old Jewish Men sells a line of basketball shorts inspired by the style.
 Speaking on the title with Esquire, Sandler remarked: "It took a while.
 I was working that angle for years.
 For a while I was like, 'Please accept me and the way I dress.'
 And 30 years later, they finally came around."